 2. The EFT field must contain the estimation of the earliest finish time (in milliseconds from the time of the current submit request) for the job.
-To compute this value, the SeD programmer can use the API method diet_estimate_eft(...) to retrieve the estimated value of earliest finish time for
+To compute this value, the SeD programmer can use the API method diet_estimate_eft(...) to retrieve the estimated value of earliest finish time for a new job.

-DAGDA extension
+Dagda extension